PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Safety Considerations

-Never compromise on safety:
+Never compromise on safety when kayak fishing:

 • Always wear PFD